 Baking fish in parchment paper or tin foil is known in France as poisson en papillote (fish in a parcel).
 It is a very simple and healthy way to cook fish and is also very flavorful since the fish and vegetables cook together in their own seasoned juices.
 Cleanup is easy too!
 Any white fish will work.
 I used tilapia in this recipe.
-You can refer to the Monterey Bay Aquarium’s Seafood Watch guide to help you make ocean-friendly seafood choices.

 - 2 large handfuls of baby spinach leaves, washed